uchicago-cs/deepdish/_posts/2014-08-31-Deep-PCA-Nets.md

 ## My Implementation

-I was intrigued by the simplicity of the network and the strong results so I attempted to implement the network
+I was intrigued by the simplicity of the network and the strong results so I implemented the network myself

   Each
 filter is then convolved with zero-padded images so that the